TheMaster1127/HT-IDE/Desktop/README.md

 ### 5. Code Execution & Debugging

-#### Running Files
+#### Running Files & Using Property Files
 The behavior of the **▶ Run** button (`Ctrl+Enter` or `F5`) is context-aware:
--   **.js:** Executes the file directly using Node.js, with output in the terminal.
+-   **.js:** Executes the file directly using Node.js.
--   **.htvm:** Transpiles the file to the selected target language.
-If the target is JS, it will also execute it.
+-   **.htvm:** Transpiles the file to the selected target language and executes it if the target is JS.
 -   **.html:** Renders the file in a dedicated HTML Output panel within the IDE.
--   **Other Files:** The IDE will look for a corresponding `.htpr` (run) or `.htpc` (compile) "property file" in the `property files` directory.
-This allows you to define custom build and run commands for any language (e.g., C++, Python, Go).
+-   **Other Files (C++, Python, etc.):** The IDE will look for a corresponding `.htpr` (run) or `.htpc` (compile) "property file" to execute custom commands.

-HT-IDE uses property files with the extensions `.htpc` and `.htpr` for compiling and running your code.
-These files provide the commands needed to execute or compile your code based on the file type (e.g., `.cpp`, `.py`, `.js` or more...).
-The files are located in the `/property files/` folder in the IDE, and you can create your own property files for different languages.
+**How to Use Property Files:**

+The power of HT-IDE comes from its ability to run any language using simple text files.
+The application ships with a default set of property files, but you can create your own or modify the existing ones.

+1. On the first run, HT-IDE creates a personal, editable copy of the default `property files` folder in your user data directory.
+2. You can create new `.htpr` and `.htpc` files in this folder, or edit the existing ones to customize the run/compile behavior for any language.
+The IDE will always use the files from this user-specific folder.

 ---